 International Casting is a small "jobber" sized iron and steel foundry, casting low volume specialty parts in various iron alloys.
 In a foundry, metals are turned into parts by melting the metal into a liquid, pouring the molten metal in a mold, and then removing the molded material from the mold.
+Products include machine tools, dies, and automotive products.
+This facility operates one shift a day, 5 to 6 days per week.

 Molten metal is produced in any of the six electric induction furnaces that vent into the in-plant atmosphere without capture or control.
 The facility's charge materials consist of pig iron, 1010 steel slugs and revert.
-The furnaces are of the following sizes: (3) 6,000 lb. capacity, (1) 2,400 lb. capacity, (1) 800 lb. capacity and (1) 300 lb. capacity.
+The furnaces are of the following sizes: (3) 6,000 lb. capacity, (1) 2,400 Ib. capacity, (1) 800 lb. capacity and (1) 300 lb. capacity.
 The four larger furnaces each have its own power supply while the two smaller ones share one power supply.
 The melt is poured into a ladle which is carried via overhead hoist to the molds.
 The ladle is preheated prior to use.
 NOTE: Iron that contains less than 2% carbon is called steel.
 Iron that contains more than 2% carbon (typically 2-4%) is called pig iron.

-The facility produces a limited amount of ductile iron utilizing the ductile inoculation sandwich method in a standard pour ladle.
-The inoculant, magnesium/silicon is added to the ladle when the molten metal is poured from the furnace.
+The facility produces a limited amount of ductile iron (2% of total production) utilizing the ductile inoculation sandwich method in a standard pour ladle.
+The inoculant. magnesium/silicon is added to the ladle when the molten metal is poured from the furnace.

-Prior to pouring the molten metal from the ladle, the foundry produces the mold, which is made out of silica sand and binder.
+Prior to pouring the molten metal from the ladle, the foundry produces the mold (using a pattern), which is made out of silica sand and binder.
 The mold gives the shape of the molten metal poured into it to harden.
 The binder keeps the shape of the sand mold.
-The sand is gravity-fed to an electric heater, then to the three sand mixers, where a three-part "no-bake" phenolic urethane binder is mixed in.
+The sand is gravity-fed to an electric heater, then to the three sand mixers, where a three-part "no-bake" phenolic urethane binder (part A resin, part b resin, catalyst) is mixed in.
 The mixers mix the sand and binder used for the large floor rammed molds and for the smaller molds made in the conveyor.
 A combination of fresh sand and reclaimed sand is used for molding.
+The mixers have capacities of 800 pounds, 600 pounds, and 200 pounds.

 To produce cavities within the casting, cores may be inserted.
 Cores are also made up of sand molds.
 Molds and cores are produced without capture or control.
+Same binder is used for the core production.

 A flask is the frame that holds the molding sand in place.
 It consists of a top piece (the cope) and a bottom portion (the drag) to facilitate removal of the pattern.
 The pattern is a model of the metal casting.
 Patterns are made of Styrofoam or wood.
 The pattern is placed in the flask and molding sand is dumped and packed around the pattern.
+The pattern is supplied by the client.